tkreyche/I75W-Raymarine-Autopilot/README.md

 I'm using 64x64 matrix displays with 2mm pitch, which are 128x128mm in physical size.
 The finer 2mm pitch offers higher LED density and a compact package.
 This software only supports 64x64.
 The 128x64 2mm pitch panels are large for my boat.

 ### Display Sources ###
 [Waveshare distributes a variety of displays](https://www.waveshare.com/rgb-matrix-p2-64x64.htm), including the 64x64 2mm pitch unit.
+They also have an [excellent wiki](https://www.waveshare.com/wiki/RGB-Matrix-P2-64x64)

 ### Power Requirement